miklevin/MikeLev.in/_includes/cat_jupyter.md

 <ol>
+<li><a href="/blog/rip-bram-moolenaar-creator-of-vim-i-write-this-in-vim-neovim/">RIP Bram Moolenaar, creator of vim.
+I Write this in vim (NeoVim)</a> (Mon Aug 07, 2023)
+<br/>Today I refined MyKoz.AI, a foray into Linux, Python, vim & git for the uninitiated.
+I learned that Bram Moolenaar, the creator of vim, passed away.
+I'm Twitch streaming the creation of this endeavor, breaking it down into interesting topics like hosting or headless CMS.
+I'm working on the readme outputting, the Introduction repository, and the NeoVim path.
+I'm trying use the 80/20-Rule.</li>
 <li><a href="/blog/cleansing-the-palate-for-future-proofing-tech-project/">Cleansing the Palate for Future-Proofing Tech Project</a> (Sun Aug 06, 2023)
 <br/>Learn how to reset muscle memory and gain multi-decade productivity with a sprinkle of AI.
 Discover the power of NeoVim, Linux, and JupyterLab.
 Be part of the MyKoz.AI project to future-proof your tech skills.</li>
 <li><a href="/blog/using-factory-reset-pc-stripped-down-windows-10-for-distraction-free-productivity/">Using Factory Reset PC Stripped Down Windows 10 for Distraction-Free Productivity</a> (Tue Aug 01, 2023)